taichi/modernjs/modernjs.en.md

 Although it is good to type declaration using [Flow], there are things that make a huge mistake.

 Also, since the type declaration by [Flow] is not ordinary JavaScript, the standard rule in [ESLint] is not applied at all.
-In other words, you need to reimplement it for [Flow], indentation, sticking a semicolon at the end of the line, or killing Quetz kama.
+In other words, you need to reimplement it for [Flow], indentation, sticking a semicolon at the end of the line, or killing trailing comma.

-[Flow] itself has its own traps, and if you declare a consistent type declaration, it would be better to keep it a bit Lint.
+[Flow] itself has its traps, and if you declare a consistent type declaration, it would be better to keep it a bit Lint.

 Although we did the same story even at `Promise`, it is good to use `eslint-plugin-flowtype` as a training Gibbs until [Flow] is also a new technology.
 If you get used to it properly, the error will not come out completely.